petarvujovic98/near-integromat/README.md

 This article describes how I built the NEAR app for Integromat, including what research I went through, what sites I used to learn and build the app as well as some tips on what to avoid and what to not to.

+**Note**: You can also check out the YouTube playlist I created for this process [here](https://youtube.com/playlist?list=PL3ZFE2cBGD2MqnYWHC506HwoG3rdrTgoR).

 ## Overview

 We will go over the following topics (if any of the topics seem like you already know them, feel free to skip to the part that interests you):